LL782/IDEA.DC5B/README.md

 ### Deployment

 - Both apps deploy via Vercel.
-Here's [a link to the dashboard](https://vercel.com/) in case you have access.
+Here's [a link to the dashboard](https://vercel.com/)